 License/permit specialists review and enter the application materials into a database.
-Application data entry may take approximately 7-15 business days after receipt during normal processing times, or up to 30 business days during peak workloads (business days are Monday-Friday and do not include weekends or holidays).
+Application data entry may take approximately up to three weeks after receipt during normal processing times, or up to six weeks during peak workloads.

 An email notification is sent to the applicant with an application ID number and a link to view the application status online once the data entry is completed.